dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 corresponding MET stable release will be used.
 However, there may be an instance where a change in MET breaks something in another METplus component, i.e. METplotpy or METviewer, until a corresponding change is made to that component.
 If this occurs then some of the METplus use cases may break.

+Another situation that may require a different MET Docker image is if there are changes in a MET feature or bugfix branch that are needed to test changes in METplus.

-To allow the tests to run successfully in the meantime, an option was added to force the version of the MET tag that is used to build the METplus Docker image that is used for testing.
-In the **testing.yml** workflow file, there is a commented variable called
+To allow the tests to run successfully in these cases, an option was added to force a specific MET Docker image to be used to build the METplus Docker image that is used for testing.

-MET_FORCE_TAG that can be uncommented and set to force the version of MET to use.
+In the **testing.yml** workflow file, there is a commented variable called SET_MET_IMAGE that can be uncommented and set the MET Docker image to use.
 This variable is found in the **get_image** job under the **env** section for the step named "Get METplus Image."

+The format of the value is <REPO>:<TAG>
+where the DockerHub repo used is dtcenter/<REPO> and the tag used is <TAG>.

+Stable releases of MET are found in the dtcenter/met DockerHub repo and are named using the X.Y.Z version of the release, so setting **SET_MET_IMAGE=met:11.1.0** will use dtcenter/met:11.1.0.

+Development versions of MET are found in the dtcenter/met-dev DockerHub repo and are named using the branch name, so setting **SET_MET_IMAGE=met-dev:feature_XYZ_info** will use dtcenter/met-dev:feature_XYZ_info.

 .. _cg-ci-update-data-volumes: